Pastlecry/FireLemon/README.md

   <img src="/images/image2.png" alt="FireLemon Logo" class="center">
 </p>

-FireLemon is meant to be [Lemonade](https://github.com/Pastlecry/Lemonade-Tool) Version 2 but released as a new tool called FireLemon.
+FireLemon🍋 is meant to be [Lemonade](https://github.com/Pastlecry/Lemonade-Tool) Version 2 but released as a new tool called FireLemon.
 Why it's called FireLemon?
 Bcause it's FIRE! :fire:

 This new tool powered by Python's most powerful Frameworks such as: